deepraining/lila/old/docs/config/out.md

 the same as `resolveAlias`, but mainly for below occasions:

-* your project is built by `components` with `npm`, so your directory structure may be like follows:
+* your project is built by `components` with `npm`, so your directory structure may be as follow:

 ```
 | - / (project root)